 The chocolate-making process begins when skilled workers remove mature pods from the trees with machetes.
 The pods are gathered up and split open.
 The cacao beans and the fruity pulp of the pod are saved, and the husks of the pods are discarded.

-This combination of beans and pulp are left to ferment for several days.
+This combination of beans and pulp is left to ferment for several days.
 The fermentation process provides the beans with their distinct flavor and gives them a darker brown color.

 After the beans are fermented, they are dried for several days, generally by spreading them in a single layer and drying them in the sun.
 Alternatively, they may be dried with special indoor processes.